MaimonLab/SiffPy/README.md

 code being in `PicoQuantScanImageTools`).

 ### TODOS:
+-   `corrosiff` Rust implementation
+-   `sum_mask_...` methods with multiple masks in one call for speed
 -   `Libsiffreader`: make a shared library that does most of the basic (i.e. non-Python) functionality.
 Then let `SiffPy` and